SQream/sqream_docs/feature_guides/concurrency_and_locks.rst

 The utility :ref:`show_locks` can be used to see the active locks.

 In this example, we create a table based on results (:ref:`create_table_as`), but we are also effectively dropping the previous table (by using ``OR REPLACE`` which also :ref:`drops the table<drop_table>`).
-Thus, SQream DB applies locks during the table creation process to prevent the table from being altered during it's creation.
+Thus, BLUE applies locks during the table creation process to prevent the table from being altered during it's creation.

 .. code-block:: psql